rink-turksma/IntunePrepTool/README.md

 ### Download sources from Winget.

 1. This option is used for downloading installers from the Winget repository.
 (MSI, MSIX or EXE sources)
-2. When using this download options.
+2. When using this download option.
 Files are stored in the specified location in Config panel. (or "C:\Program Files\IntunePrepTool\config_customerinfo.csv" as Downloadpath)

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/ae268b9c-25ee-493d-8fb4-288c3bdda69f)